Pleasant interior temperatures and sleek design

 They were forced to look for alternative solutions: an inner curtain with a reflective layer (didn’t offer a solution because the heat was already inside at that time), sun protection foil on the glass (which does not let in any heat during the winter, although it is welcome), a pergola or garden room with a louvred pergola in front of the large kitchen window (removed too much light), etc. The various options were reviewed, but none of them solved the problem properly.
 “And so we finally came back to sun protection fabric last year,” it seems.

-Tailored to minimal windows
+Tailored to minimalistic windows

-“The only problem,” installer Luc Boonen recalls when the owners knocked on his door, “were the narrow window profiles of the minimal windows which significantly contribute to the sleek look and feel of this home.
+“The only problem,” installer Luc Boonen recalls when the owners knocked on his door, “were the narrow window profiles of the minimalistic windows which significantly contribute to the sleek look and feel of this home.
 The side guiding channels of other sun protection fabric systems on the market would be in front of the glass, and that would have been a shame for this house.
 Luckily, Renson had just introduced its latest generation of windproof sun protection fabric: Fixscreen minimal, with slimmer side guiding channels and more subtle fabric boxes for large windows like this one.
 It was as if fate was on our side.”

 The residents were convinced that the side guiding channels of the outdoor blinds would be as wide as the window profiles.
 In addition, the transition between the two large windows on the ground floor and first floor was nicely worked out with an aluminium plate in the same colour and plane of the lower fabric box.
 As a result, the fabric box is barely noticeable.